-v) Capital risk management
+v) Capital risk management (Unaudited)

-The Company's objectives when managing capital is to comply with the insurance capital requirements required by the Federal Law No. (6) of 2007 (as amended) Concerning the Establishment of the Insurance Authority & Organization of the Insurance Operations.
+The Company's objectives when managing capital is to comply with the takaful capital requirements required by the UAE Federal Law No. (6) of 2007 (as amended).

 Section 2 of the Financial Regulations for Insurance Companies (the "Regulations") issued by the CBUAE identifies the required solvency margin to be held in addition to its takaful liabilities.
 The solvency margins must be maintained at all times throughout the year.
 The Company is subject to the Regulations which has been complied with during the year.
 The Company has incorporated in its policies and procedures the necessary tests to ensure continuous and full compliance with these Regulations.